 6. List some practical difficulties involved in getting accurate results from a telephone survey.
-Click to see Answer

 (Answers will vary.)
 Many people will simply hang up.
 Many people will not pick up the phone if they do not recognize the caller ID.
 If they do respond to the surveys, you cannot be sure who is responding.
 Many people will not be called at all because they only have cell phones and phone lists generally only contain landline numbers.